JacksonKuo/blog/_posts/2025-4-3-app-defense-part-11.markdown

 {:toc}

 # Problem Statement
 Let's add Terraform to do the initial Digital Oceans infrastructure setup.
-This will allow me to tear down and up the droplet without manual action.
-Terraform is run locally.
+This will allow me to tear down and up the droplet without manual action.[^1] Terraform is run locally.
 No workflows, S3/Dynamo, Atlantis, or Spacelift.
 Note all PAT tokens are kept locally.

 [https://github.com/JacksonKuo/terraform](https://github.com/JacksonKuo/terraform)